Samsung/tizen-docs/docs/application/dotnet/guides/uix/tts.md

 -   Set the credential.

     The credential is a key to verify the authorization for using the TTS engine.
 The necessity of the credential depends on the engine.
-If the engine requests the credential, you can set it using the `SetCredential()` method of the [Tizen.Uix.Tts.TtsClient](https://samsung.github.io/TizenFX/latest/api/Tizen.Uix.Tts.TtsClient.html) class:
+If the engine requests the credential, you can set it using the `SetCredential()` method of the [Tizen.Uix.Tts.TtsClient](/application/dotnet/api/TizenFX/latest/api/Tizen.Uix.Tts.TtsClient.html) class:

-    ```
+    ```csharp
     void SetCredential(string credential)
     {
         try